AverageHelper/Gamgee/README.md

 >
 > - J. R. R. Tolkien

+Gamgee is a helpful companion bot for music video suggestions.
+Ever wanted an easy way to manage a queue of crowd-requested songs?
+Ever had people who spam the queue, post too frequently, or post looooooooong songs?
+Gamgee handles all of that for you!

-A Discord bot to play around with APIs and things.
+This project started out as a simple Discord bot to play around with APIs and things.
 As for the name, I thought it was neat.
+I was on a LOTR kick at the time.
 Samwise Gamgee is a name that deserves to be remembered.

 ## Prerequisites